costrouc/pysrim/README.md

 ## Automate running SRIM with Windows and Linux (wine)

-`/tmp/srim` is the path to the SRIM executable. `pysrim` will add all the necessary input files.
+`/tmp/srim` is the path to the SRIM executable directory. `pysrim` will add all the necessary input files.
 If this ran successfully for you a SRIM window will popup and start the calculation.
 If a plot of the cascade is showing make sure to minimize it to speed it up!

 Also some advice.
 Since you can automate the calculation, it is nice to break the calculation into several pieces so that if it crashes you